ajbowen249/PlusPlusTime/2017-03-17_waf-tutorial/README.md

 # WAF tutorial

-This week, we were lead through a [tutorial on WAF](https://github.com/andrewkeller/waf-intro).
+This week, we were led through a [tutorial on WAF](https://github.com/andrewkeller/waf-intro).